30 September annually if funds available

 • The Scholarships Office on behalf of the University Scholarships Committee has the power to terminate or suspend a scholarship if it receives an unsatisfactory report on the academic progress of a recipient or if the recipient has failed to comply with any of conditions on which the Scholarship was awarded.

 Who else has information about this award?

-These awards are also currently being promoted via the GABA website (www.gaba.org.nz).
+These awards are also currently being promoted via the Rainbow Auckland website (www.rainbowauckland.org.nz).